totalspectrum/spin2cpp/doc/general.md

 If a function should be inlined more aggressively, add the `inline` attribute to it (via a `{++inline}` comment after the `PUB` in Spin/Spin2, a `for "inline"` specifier after `function` in BASIC, or with `inline` or `__attribute__(inline)` in C. This will raise the threshold for when it is inlined from just a few instructions to fewer than 100.
 Note that the `-Oinline-small` option still must be enabled, although this is the default unless optimization is turned off.

+### Forcing a function to NOT be inlined

+Conversely, if a function should never be inlined, add the `noinline` attribute to it.

 ### Inline functions in bytecode

 At the present time neither of the bytecode compilers (P1 ROM or P2 nucode) supports inlining of functions.